Finding 709 Defects in 258 Projects: An Experience Report on Applying CodeQL to Open-Source Embedded Software (Experience Paper) -- Extended Report: SOTA SAST Performance

+We manually analyzed all~\codeql{} issues for~\numreposanalyzed{} repositories (out of a possible~\numreposbuilt{}).
+The others have a substantial number of issues, and we did not have time to analyze them thoroughly.
+As reported in the~\textit{Defects Discovered} row of~\cref{tab:codeql-results}, we identified \numalldefects defects across \numreposwithdefect repositories.
+We also distinguish the proportion of defects that can be deemed security-relevant to understand whether the studied~\codeql{} query suite has security benefits (\eg{} memory safety issues) vs. broader quality benefits (\eg{} code smells).
+To be conservative, we define a defect as \textbf{security-relevant} if and only if (1) the \codeql query finding the defect contains the security tag, or (2) the defect is clearly related to memory safety (\eg null pointer dereference, out-of-bounds read/write).
+There were~\numsecuritydefects{} (\numreposwithsecdefect{} repositories) security-relevant defects, including in major projects maintained by organizations like Microsoft, Amazon, and the Apache Foundation. \ac{EMBOSS} engineers have confirmed~\numallconfirmeddefects{} (\numallconfirmeddefectsperc{}) of these defects, mainly by accepting our pull requests.

-\myparagraph{Defects in Each Repository.} \fig{fig:cdf-bugs-per-repo} shows CDFs of the number of all defects and security defects in each repository.
-A point $(x,y)$ on a line indicates that $y$\% of repositories contain less than $x$ corresponding type of defects.
-The left-most point on both the lines indicates that there are~\percentreposwithdefect{} (\numreposwithdefect{}) repositories with at least one defect, and~\percentreposwithsecdefect{} (\numreposwithsecdefect{}) repositories with at least one security defect.
-The security defects line has almost the same trend as total defects, indicating that most defects in all repositories are security-relevant.
-Although ~90\% of the repositories have less than ten total defects, there are still a considerable number (8) of repositories with a large number of defects. ~\tbl{tab:topreposwithdefects} shows the top 5 repositories with the highest total defects, security defects, and their OSSF criticality score.
+\myparagraph{Defect Rates Per Repository.} \fig{fig:cdf-bugs-per-repo} shows \acp{CCDF} of the number of total defects and security defects in each repository.\footnote{A point $(x,y)$ on a \ac{CCDF}~\cite{wikipedia_contributors_cumulative_2025} line indicates that $y$\% of repositories contain greater than $x$ corresponding type of defects.} The left-most point on both the lines indicates that there are~\percentreposwithdefect{} (\numreposwithdefect{}) repositories with at least one defect, and~\percentreposwithsecdefect{} (\numreposwithsecdefect{}) repositories with at least one security defect.
+The security defects line has almost the same trend as total defects, which is consistent with our finding that a large proportion (\numsecuritydefects{} out of \numalldefects{}, or \numsecuritydefectsperc{}) of the identified defects are security-relevant.
+Although \textasciitilde90\% of the repositories have less than ten total defects, nine repositories have significantly more. \tbl{tab:topreposwithdefects} lists the top 5 repositories with the most total defects and their criticality scores.